scc-digitalhub/sdk-docs/docs/reference/objects/dataitem/crud.md

 ### Import

-This function load the dataitem from a local yaml file descriptor.
+This function loads the dataitem from a local yaml file descriptor.

-::: digitalhub.entities.dataitem.crud
+::: digitalhub.entities
     options:
         heading_level: 6
         show_signature: false